This post may contain affiliate links. Please read my disclosure policy for details.

 How many variations are there?

-There are quite a few variations of these buldak noodles but today I’ll show you how I transform the carbonara version to resemble exactly the image you see on the noodle pack below.
+Today I’ll show you how I transform the carbonara version to resemble exactly the image you see on the noodle pack below.
 Let me know if you see the resemblance 🙂

 Although traditional Italian carbonara does not contain mushrooms, I’ve added them to the recipe to mimic the noodles on the package.
 Keep in mind that these noodles will not taste like a typical Italian carbonara.
 This is a Korean-reinvented version of the dish.
 To be honest, you’ll taste the fire more than the carbonara! 😝